ADMARIl/aingson.xyz/content/projects/halcyon-jetbrains.md

 showcase: true
 ---

-A minimal, dark blue theme for the JetBrains suite of IDEs
+A minimal, dark blue theme for the JetBrains suite of IDEs.